Residence Hall Policies

 Cohabitation includes but is not limited to:

-Unless otherwise determined by the Director of Housing and Residence Life or a designee, such interim restriction or removal shall remain in effect until a disciplinary hearing is held and an outcome is determined.
-If a student is not found responsible for any violation of a policy infraction and is readmitted to housing, he/she may be entitled for a refund for the time period they were removed from the hall.
-Any refunds for the time period are not automatic and will be determined on a case-by-case basis by the Director of Housing and Residence Life.
+Unless otherwise determined by the Director of Housing or designee, such interim restriction or removal shall remain in effect until a University hearing is held and an outcome is determined.
+If a student is not found responsible for any violation of a policy infraction and is readmitted to housing, he/she may be entitled to a refund for the time period they were removed from the hall.
+Any refunds for the time period are not automatic and will be determined on a case-by-case basis by the Director of Housing or designee.

 The residence hall community is not designed or equipped to rehabilitate persons who pose a substantial threat to themselves and others.
 It may be necessary to remove them from the residence halls and to sever the relationship.